Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

-It is therefore worth analyzing the experimental phase diagram in terms of the Ginzburg-Landau (GL) theory of coupled order parameters~\cite{imry1975}, as done, e.g., for iron pnictide superconductors in Ref.~\cite{fernandes2010}.
-The coupling term in the free energy between the SC2 and QDW order parameters, $\Delta$ and $\textbf{Q}$ respectively, is given by $\lambda \Delta^{2}\mathbf{Q}^{2}$, where $\lambda$ indicates the strength of the coupling as well as its nature, ${\lambda > 0}$ for competing and ${\lambda < 0}$ for supporting coupling.
-We reproduced our experimental phase diagram by using the values of the transition temperatures, the slopes of the phase boundary lines and most importantly the jumps of the specific heat coefficients at the transition temperatures, $\Delta C(T_{0})/T_{0}$ and $\Delta C(T_{\mathrm{c}})/T_{\mathrm{c}}$, which are directly related to the condensation energies and to the changes in the slopes of the $T_{0}(H)$ and $T_{\mathrm{c}}(H)$ lines at \textit{t}.
-A detailed analysis is provided in the SM and visualised with the help of Fig.~\ref{fig:SI_GL_theory}; here we summarize the main findings: i) The absence of a pronounced kink in the $T_{\mathrm{c}}(H)$ line while crossing the \textit{t} point at 6\,T, together with the presence of three second order phase lines escaping \textit{t} and no signatures of a first order line ending at \textit{t} in this and previous experiments~\cite{khim2021}, definitely imply that the coupling between the QDW and SC2 order parameters is not strong.
-A strong competition would result in a bicritical point, with an emerging first order line extending down to ${T = 0}$ (Fig.~\ref{fig:SI_GL_theory}c). ii) A negative $\lambda$ (supporting coupling) is also unlikely, since it flattens the $T_{\mathrm{0}}(H)$ line below \textit{t} (Fig.~\ref{fig:SI_GL_theory}d), and we should have then observed a double feature in $C(T)/T$ at 7\,T. iii) Interestingly, for a weak $\lambda$, the slope change across \textit{t} would be substantial for the $T_{\mathrm{0}}(H)$ line (Fig.~\ref{fig:SI_GL_theory}a), but not for the $T_{\mathrm{c}}(H)$ line, with a difference of about two orders of magnitude.
-This is due to the fact that the changes of the slopes at \textit{t} are related to $\Delta C(T_{0})/T_{0}$ and $\Delta C(T_{\mathrm{c}})/T_{\mathrm{c}}$ evaluated at \textit{t}.
-Extrapolating the steps in $C/T$ at $T_{\mathrm{c}}(H)$ and $T_{\mathrm{0}}(H)$ from ${H>H_{t}}$ and ${H<H_{t}}$, respectively, to ${H=H_{t}}$, one gets ${\Delta C(T_{0})/T_{0} \approx \frac{1}{10}\Delta C(T_{\mathrm{c}})/T_{\mathrm{c}}}$.
-As a concrete example, a change in the slope of the $T_{0}(H)$ line caused by a weak coupling---about 20\% of the strength necessary to induce a first order transition---would shift the critical field of the QDW phase at $T=0$ down by about 0.4\,T compared to the case of no coupling, resulting in no QDW-related feature observable in specific heat at 7\,T. At the same time, $T_{\mathrm{c}}$ should slightly increase between the \textit{b} and \textit{t} points.
-The phase below the line joining \textit{b} and \textit{t} is a phase in which the two states homogeneously coexist~\cite{fernandes2010}.
-We actually observe a slight change in the slope of $T_{\mathrm{c}}(H)$ at \textit{t} (see Fig.~\ref{fig:SI_Tc_slope_change} of the SM), consistent with the weak coupling scenario, but extraction of quantitative information is hindered by the insufficient resolution of our data.
+We analyzed the experimental phase diagram using the Ginzburg-Landau (GL) theory of coupled order parameters~\cite{imry1975}, as done, e.g., for iron pnictide superconductors in Ref.~\cite{fernandes2010}.
+The coupling term in the free energy between the SC2 and phase-I order parameters, $\Delta$ and $\textbf{Q}$ respectively, is given by $\lambda \Delta^{2}\mathbf{Q}^{2}$, where $\lambda$ indicates the strength of the coupling as well as its nature, $\lambda > 0$ for competing and $\lambda < 0$ for supporting coupling.
+We reproduced our experimental phase diagram by using the values of the transition temperatures, the slopes of the phase boundary lines and the jumps of the specific heat coefficients at the transition temperatures, $\Delta C(T_{0})/T_{0}$ and $\Delta C(T_{c})/T_{c}$, which are directly related to the condensation energies and to the changes in the slopes of the $T_{0}(H)$ and $T_{\textrm{c}}(H)$ lines at \textit{t}.
+A detailed analysis is provided in SM; here we summarize the main findings: i) The absence of a pronounced kink in the $T_{\textrm{c}}(H)$ line at \textit{t} implies that the coupling is not strong. ii) The supporting coupling is unlikely, since it flattens the $T_{0}(H)$ line below \textit{t} (Fig.~S9d), and we should have then observed a double feature in $C(T)/T$ at 7\,T. iii) In case of a weak competition, the slope change across \textit{t} would be about two orders of magnitude larger for the $T_{0}(H)$ line than for the $T_{\textrm{c}}(H)$ line (Fig.~S9a).
+This is due to the fact that the changes of the slopes at \textit{t} are related to $\Delta C(T_{0})/T_{0}$ and $\Delta C(T_{c})/T_{c}$ evaluated at \textit{t}, and in our case $\Delta C(T_{0})/T_{0} \approx \frac{1}{10}\Delta C(T_{c})/T_{c}$.
+For example, for $\lambda$ equal to 20\% of the value necessary to induce a first order transition, the critical field of Phase I at $T=0$ would go down by about 0.4\,T compared to the case of no coupling, resulting in no phase-I-related feature observable in specific heat at 7\,T. At the same time, $T_{\textrm{c}}$ should slightly increase between the \textit{b} and \textit{t} points.
+Below the line joining \textit{b} and \textit{t}, the two states would then homogeneously coexist~\cite{fernandes2010}.
+We indeed observe a slight change in the slope of $T_{\textrm{c}}$ at \textit{t} (see Fig.~S10), consistent with the weak coupling scenario, but extraction of quantitative information is hindered by the insufficient resolution of our data.